codingfatale/alecView/README.md

 ## Current Development
 Currently the project is using the ChatGPT instead of the Chatterbot Library.
+The project is going to be changed.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/kiwihero/alecView/blob/master/CONTRIBUTING.md) for details on the process for pull requests.